From BR Bullpen

-Joe "Old Hoss" Ardner was an Ohio boy who played twice for the Cleveland team.
-He came up first in 1884, a year of three leagues, and then a second time in 1890, another year when there were three leagues.
+Joe "Old Hoss" Ardner was an Ohio boy who played twice for the Cleveland team in the National League.
+He came up first in 1884 with the Cleveland Blues, a year of three leagues, and then a second time in 1890, this time with the Cleveland Spiders in another year when there were three major leagues.
 A second baseman, he was the regular in 1890.

 It was reported that he played indoor baseball in the winter of 1893, when it was very popular in Cleveland.
 A number of other major leaguers were on a team that may have been put together for one contest.
 Another of his off-season activities was working as a scene shifter at the Cleveland Opera House.

 "They call me 'Old Joe' Ardner, when the fact is I am the youngest man in the business, as I have only had nine birthdays.
 I was born February 29, 1860, and did not come out of the ark, as some envious rivals say." - Joe Ardner, quoted in Sporting Life, May 2, 1896, and just possibly lying about the date of his birth in an effort to seem less old